 Spring

-If you can only visit Miami in one season, make it spring.
+If you can only visit Miami in one season, we’d suggest making it spring.
 Stretching from March to May, the spring months offer warm temperatures and sunny days.
-Highs reach into the 80s without inching into the extreme heat and humidity of summer.
+On our spring trips, we’ll often see highs reach into the 80s without inching into the extreme heat and humidity of summer.

-Several festivals and events also slide through Miami in spring.
+We also see several festivals and events slide through Miami in the spring.
 EDM fans will want to save time in their Miami itinerary for the Ultra Music Festival, featuring a spectacular lineup of world-famous DJs.

-Although spring isn’t as busy as the winter high season, it’s still a good idea to make your reservations well ahead of time.
-The best hotels in Miami tend to fill up fast, especially if your visit falls during the city’s infamous spring break weeks.
+Although spring isn’t as busy as the winter high season, we’d still recommend making your reservations well ahead of time.
+Many of our favorite hotels in Miami tend to fill up fast, especially during the city’s infamous spring break weeks.

 Summer

-Temperatures in summer can get uncomfortably hot, reaching into the high-90s at times even.
-Add to that high rainfall and humidity—and the looming hurricane season!—and you’ll see why visiting Miami in summer is sub-optimal.
+Temperatures in summer can get uncomfortably hot, reaching into the high-90s at times.
+Add to that high rainfall and humidity—and our least favorite time of year, the looming hurricane season!—and you’ll see why we think visiting Miami in summer is sub-optimal.

 Along with the heat and humidity, summer is the height of mosquito season in South Florida.
-If you’re planning to spend time in the outdoorsier tourist attractions in Miami in the evenings or after rainfall, be sure to load up on bug spray.
+If you’re planning to spend time in the outdoorsier tourist attractions in Miami in the evenings or after rainfall, we’d suggest loading up on bug spray!

 All that said, beach bums might find summer to be the best season to visit Miami.
-In summer, the Atlantic Ocean waters are at their warmest, with superb waves for surfing.
+In summer, we find the Atlantic Ocean waters at their warmest, with superb waves for surfing.

-Summer events to check out in Miami include the Swim Week fashion event and the Miami Spice food festival.
+Summer events we’d recommend checking out in Miami include the Swim Week fashion event and the Miami Spice food festival.

 Fall

 If you’re undeterred by the risk of tropical storms, the fall months will let you enjoy much of the city without the usual tourist bustle.
-Accommodation prices will also be near their lowest (and availability at its highest) in autumn.
+When we’ve tried to plan autumn trips to Miami, we’ve found accommodation prices near their lowest (and availability at its highest).

 Winter

 As winter is the peak season for tourists, expect to pay more for your accommodations.
-Book well in advance if you want any chance to score good hotel deals.
+We’d recommend booking well in advance if you want any chance to score good hotel deals.

 By month